Multilingual Content Management: 3 Steps to Global Domination

 For multiple language translations for your website, you don’t necessarily need a translation agency.
 It can be cheaper to hire freelance translators and use a TMS.
 With its help, you’ll be able to save money on hiring translators who don’t necessarily have coding experience.

 For example, if a translator who does not have coding experience will translate program files (like XML, JSON, etc.) directly by editing code that has language tags, there can be much room for error.
-They can break the structure of the code which can result in malfunctioning of the program, leading to additional work for programmers.
+They can break the structure of the code which can result in the malfunctioning of the program, leading to additional work for programmers.
 It will be enough to miss one symbol on the code for it to stop functioning and more time being spent to fix the problem.

 Using a TMS can also assist with a translation memory (TM) tool that saves previously translated words.
 If those same words or phrases were to appear again, the previous translation would be shown as a recommendation.
 They would still have to be checked by a localizer but would significantly save on costs and time in the long run.

-Machine translation (MT) is another tool that can save money by assisting human translators and speed up the process.
+Machine translation (MT) is another tool that can save money by assisting human translators and speeding up the process.
 Including this in your translation workflow will enable you to swiftly and effortlessly translate urgent content with or without a translator.

 The internet, in its infancy, was English-centric, but with the ever-advancing technology and artificial intelligence (AI), you now have a solid foundation for reaching people of all languages.
 Not to mention the economical and overall ease of translation and localization management.

-With everyone competing for attention amongst the one-billion-plus websites available on the internet, gaining traffic and retaining sales may not come as easy.
+With everyone competing for attention amongst the 1B-plus websites available on the internet, gaining traffic and retaining sales may not come as easy.
 By having your content available in various languages, you are a step ahead of your competition and have more chances of reaching out to potential clients.